Skip to content

 • Occupancy Probability: Final output value (0.0–1.0) indicating the likelihood that the area is currently occupied.

-• Priors: Historical probabilities learned from the primary occupancy sensor and other configured entities.
+• Priors: Historical probabilities learned from motion sensors and other configured entities.

 • Likelihoods: For each entity, probabilities P(Active | Occupied) and P(Active | Not Occupied) learned from history.